4.1 Configuring Observability Sources

 Here’s how to use it:

-This transformation helps you refine your data by including or excluding specific records based on the defined conditions and matching values.
+This transformation helps you refine your data by including specific records based on the defined conditions and matching values.

 The “Aggregate” transformation is used to summarize or aggregate the output of a query.
 It also offers time-bucketing capabilities.